ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ---

-You can create and configure IBM {{site.data.keyword.powerSys_notm}} instances by setting up a workspace, selecting boot images, and configuring machine profiles.
-You can also manage storage volumes and define network interfaces to deploy virtual server instances in your cloud environment.
+You can create and configure {{site.data.keyword.powerSys_notm}} instances by setting up a workspace, selecting boot images, and configuring machine profiles.
+You can also manage storage volumes and define network interfaces to deploy virtual server instances (VSIs) in your cloud environment.
 {: shortdesc}